NXT The Great American Bash (2021): Storylines

-The card included matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The card included matches that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television show, NXT.

 The main feud heading into The Great American Bash was the conflict between former Undisputed Era members Adam Cole and Kyle O'Reilly.
 At the end of TakeOver: Vengeance Day, Cole attacked O'Reilly, which would eventually lead to the breakup of The Undisputed Era.
 At Night 2 of TakeOver: Stand & Deliver, O'Reilly defeated Cole in an unsanctioned match.
 Cole returned on the June 1 episode of NXT, where he interrupted a triple threat match involving O'Reilly to determine the number one contender for the NXT Championship at TakeOver: In Your House.
 This turned the title match into a fatal five-way match, where they failed to win the title.
 On the following episode of NXT, the two brawled backstage, and NXT General Manager William Regal scheduled a rematch between the two for The Great American Bash.

 At TakeOver: In Your House, LA Knight defeated Cameron Grimes to win the re-introduced Million Dollar Championship.
 On the following episode of NXT, Ted DiBiase presented the title to Knight, who then cut a promo about winning the title before turning on DiBiase, who was then saved by Grimes.
 In a video uploaded to WWE's YouTube channel, it was shown that Grimes had apologized to DiBiase following the match at TakeOver: In Your House.
 The following week, Knight talked about his attack on DiBiase while also disrespecting Grimes.
 On the June 29 episode, after Grimes' match, Knight confronted Grimes and called him a loser.
 Grimes then challenged Knight for the Million Dollar Championship.
 Knight accepted on the condition that if Grimes lost, Grimes would become Knight's butler.
 Grimes accepted the match for The Great American Bash.